-To time waits, the most important criterion is to
+To time wait events, the most important criterion is to

-reduce overhead, at the possible expense of the timer accuracy, so
+reduce overhead, at the possible expense of the timer

-orders of magnitude larger than the time it takes to
+general orders of magnitude larger than the time it takes to

 execute a single wait.
 To time statements, the most

-important criterion is to have an accurate measure, which is not affected by
+important criterion is to have an accurate measure, which is

-orders of magnitude less compared to the CPU time used to
+less compared to the CPU time used to execute the statement